Rishi Sunak’s Tory conference speech up in smoke as Cameron and Truss attack plans

 “We look forward to the day when smoking is no longer responsible for avoidable ill health and perinatal mortality in babies and young children, nor the leading cause of premature death in adults.”

-Mr Sunak also said the government would introduce a new single qualification “the Advanced British Standard” to replace A-levels and technical T-levels.
-But with the plans not likely to be brought in for 10 years, the first exams will be sat by today’s 6-year-olds.
+Mr Sunak also said the government would introduce a new single qualification, “the Advanced British Standard”, to replace A-levels and technical T-levels.
+But with the plans not likely to be brought in for 10 years, the first exams will be sat by today’s six-year-olds.

 The move would see pupils typically study five subjects rather than the current three, and see all take some form of English and mathematics until the age of 18.